NCAR/finn/README.md

   * (Windows) https://git-scm.com/download/win
   * (Linux/Mac) use system's package manager

 (Windows) To issue commands in this instructions, you can use any one of `Powershell`, `Command Prompt`, `Git Bash` (comes with Git).
 If you use `Docker Toolbox`, it comes with `Docker Quickstart Terminal` as well.
 With `Docker Desktop`, `Git Bash` is recommended, as it emulates Linux behavior.
-For example, "C:\Users" is changed to "/c/Users" which is what Decker expects (in `Powershell` and `Command Prompt` you have to do this conversion manually).
-WIth `Docker Toolbox`, `Docker Quickstart Terminal` is convenient.
+For example, "C:\Users" is changed to "/c/Users" which is what Decker expects.
+In `Powershell` and `Command Prompt` you have to do this conversion manually.
+With `Docker Toolbox`, `Docker Quickstart Terminal` is convenient.

 ### (Windowd/Mac) Customize virtual machine